rodionovsasha/jfixtures/README.md

 ## Usage
 Once you included a dependency into your project, you're ready to use JFixtures.
-Generally speaking, JFixtures is just a text processor - it expects to receive a folder with fixtures as an input and it writes a SQL file as the output:
+Generally speaking, JFixtures is just a text processor - it expects to receive a folder with fixtures as an input and it writes a SQL file (or XML) as the output:
 ```java
 import com.github.vkorobkov.jfixtures.JFixtures;